Nexode-Consulting/terraform-aws-nextjs-serverless/README.md

 ### Prepare

-Add the following dependencies to your package.json.
+Add the following dependencies & script to your _package.json_ file

 ```json
 package.json